Spoonfest line-up

 Alex is a spoon carver based in South Devon, he teaches a range of abilities and ages and is passionate about providing access to spoon carving for improving mental health and wellbeing.

-Alex will be teaching workshops on carving Ramen Spoons, 20 Minute Cooking Spoons, and a range of beginner classes.
+Alex will be teaching workshops on Log to spoon – a step by step, production carving, a simple Cooking Spoon, and a range of beginner classes.
 He will also be holding a talk and Q&A on Spoon Carving for Wellbeing.

 Amy Leake